 Fighting Felony DWI Charges for Fort Worth/Tarrant County Clients

 Repeat DWI offenders and other felony DWI offenders often get a bad rap, and are treated poorly because of it.
-Here at Goza & Carreras, Attorneys at Law, PC, we refuse to treat you with anything but respect.
+Here at The Carreras Law Group, P.C., we refuse to treat you with anything but respect.

-When you reach out to us, our three DWI defense lawyers will devise a strategy to protect your rights, driving privileges and future.
+When you reach out to us, our DWI defense lawyer will devise a strategy to protect your rights, driving privileges and future.
 Our goal is always to make sure that your mistakes do not define who you are or what your future looks like.

 When a DWI Charge Reaches the Felony Level